vekexasia/streamsplit/README.md

   );
 ```

-If you're unfamiliar with the RX world I suggest you take a look at [Getting started with Rx](https://github.com/Reactive-Extensions/RxJS/tree/master/doc#getting-started-with-rxjs)
+If you're unfamiliar with the RX world I suggest you take a look at [the documentation](http://reactivex.io/rxjs/)